 My two years in the IDMA program instilled in me the knowledge and skills to conduct research in the field of East Asian studies.
 My experience now helps me to pursue further studies in my PhD program.
 In cooperation with different disciplines, the IDMA program offers the opportunities to learn in various fields, including cultural studies, films studies and history.
 Also, in association with Asian Studies Center, IDMA provided me various funding opportunities that could support research projects, ranging from language studies and travel funds to tuition remission scholarship.
 It was extremely important for a self-financed international student like me to get financial support throughout my study.

 Moreover, the advisors and faculty in the program were always helpful and passionate to give students academic and friendly support.
 These two years were precious for me because I learned so much from people I worked with, but more than that, most of them became my life-long friends and mentors.
 I came to the IDMA without any academic experience, but after two years, I not only learned a lot about East Asian culture and society, but also I am able to continue my PhD program at New York University.
 I deeply believe that with the training in the IDMA, a young academic can gain precious experience and learn from the best.

 Taranee Yuning Cao

 Not only did I have an opportunity to pursue something that I am interested in, but I also broadened my horizon by taking courses that focus on other topics, which helped me build a solid foundation for future career.
 In addition, the program provided me with a platform to familiarized myself with teaching styles and ways of thinking in graduate schools in the United States.
 Even though the program only lasted for two years, I received warm, useful, and detailed guidance from professors, especially my supervisor.
-Without the help of my supervisor and this program, I would not be able to realize my dream to pursue a PhD degree at Stanford University.
+Without the help of my supervisor and this program, I would not have been able to realize my dream to pursue a PhD degree at Stanford University.